AmyE123/legacy-gamedev.amy-portfolio.com/_posts/2021-04-13-linked-lists-dictionaries-study.md

 <!--- -------------------------------------------------------------------- -->
 <div class = "card">
     <h2 style="text-align: center;">C++ Study</h2>
-    <p style="text-align: center;">I needed to understand more about how Linked Lists, Dictionaries and the Profiler work to get a better understanding of the different data structures and debugging tools</p>
+    <p style="text-align: center;">I needed to understand more about how Linked Lists, Dictionaries work to get a better understanding of the different data structures</p>
 </div>

 <hr>